simontelephonics/smsconnector/README.md

 #### Provider Settings

-Once setup with your provider, generate an API key (Telnyx) or an API key and secret (Flowroute) and enter these into the SMS Connector -> Provider Settings screen.
+Once setup with your provider, generate an API key (Telnyx), or an API key and secret (Flowroute), or Account SID and Auth Token (Twilio) and enter these into the SMS Connector -> Provider Settings screen.

 In the provider portal, set the webhook URL in the format shown on the Provider Settings screen.